egvijayanand/dotnet-maui-toolkit/README.md

     {
         // A BlazorWebView can manage multiple RootComponents, to achieve this, define another Tuple with values of that component
         // The method and Tuple parameter names are shown for clarity and it's optional
-        // Blazor component can have initialization parameters, which can be supplied thro parameters, a dictionary of keyValues
+        // Blazor component can have initialization parameters, which can be supplied through parameters, a dictionary of keyValues
-        // where key is of type string and value is of type object
+        // where the key is of type string and value is of type object

         // Without initialization parameters
         Content = new BlazorWebView().Configure(hostPage: "wwwroot/index.html", (selector: "#app", componentType: typeof(Gateway), parameters: null));